abilandz/PH8124/Lecture_6/Lecture_6.md

 $ date | awk '{print NF}'
 6
 ```
-Since the output stream of **date** has 6 entries separated with the empty character, we got 6 as a total number of fields.
+Since the output stream of **date** has 6 entries separated by the empty character, we got 6 as the total number of fields.

 The entry from the last field can be achieved directly by obtaining the content of **NF** variable: